heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 ## Where to start?
 - If you haven't done so, please read our [Quick Start](QuickStart.md) guide to see how you can integrate the HERE Mobile SDK UI Kit into your own apps.
-- Check the _API Reference_ that can be built locally using the command line, see [Contribution Guide](ContributionGuide.md).
+- Check the [API Reference](https://heremaps.github.io/msdkui-android/) that can also be built locally using the command line, see [Contribution Guide](ContributionGuide.md).
 - You can also find:
   - Numerous [examples](../Guides_Examples/) accompanying this user guide
   - A HERE MSDK UI [demo app](../../MSDKUIDemo/) showcasing most features of the HERE Mobile SDK UI Kit in production-ready quality